National Tooth Fairy Day – Aug. 22, 2026

 National Tooth Fairy Day FAQs

-What does the Tooth Fairy leave money?
+How much money does the Tooth Fairy leave?

 National Tooth Fairy Day Activities